Scientific name: Onopordum acanthium

 What Is It?

-Scotch thistle was introduced to the United States as an ornamental in the 1800s.
-It can grow up to 8 feet tall and 5 feet wide, with small pink-purple flowers.
-It is native to Europe and Asia.
+Scotch thistle (Onopordum acanthium) was introduced to the United States as an ornamental in the 1800s.
+It can grow up to eight feet tall and six feet wide and is native to Europe and Asia.

 Is It Here Yet?